Ballet Russes, Diaghilev, Enrico Cecchetti, Marius Petipa, Nijinsky, Paris, Sergei Diaghilev, Vaslav Nijinsky

 Music and Ballet

 Nijinsky and other choreographers danced to music and, in the case of Debussy, contemporary music.
-Nijinsky also danced to the music of Igor Stravinsky (June 17, 1882 – 6 April 1971).
-In fact, impresario Sergei Diaghilev commissioned three works of music for his Ballets russes: The Firebird (1910), Petrushka (1911) and The Rite of Spring (1913).
+Nijinsky also danced to the music of Igor Stravinsky (17 June 1882 – 6 April 1971).
+In fact, impresario Sergei Diaghilev commissioned three works of music for his Ballets Russes: The Firebird (1910), Petrushka (1911) and The Rite of Spring (1913).
 Stravinsky’s Rite of Spring changed music forever and so did, in ballet, Nijinsky’s use of angular movements.
 He was a modernist, a visionary.

-But, to return to music, it should be noted that much of Russian music is music for ballets.
-Pyotr Illich Tchaikovsky (May 7, 1840 – November 6, 1893) wrote music for several ballets (The Nutcracker, Swan Lake), and so did Sergei Prokofiev, whose Romeo and Juliet is an almost unsurpassed composition for ballet.
+But, to return to music, it should be noted that much of Russian music is music for ballets (or opera).
+Pyotr Illich Tchaikovsky (7 May 1840 – 6 November 1893) wrote music for several ballets (The Nutcracker, Swan Lake), and so did Sergei Prokofiev, whose Romeo and Juliet is an almost unsurpassed composition for ballet.
 Diaghilev also commissioned the Prodigal Son from Prokofiev, but died before he could make it into a ballet.
 It was choreographed by George Balanchine.
-Serge Lifar created the role and the ballet premièred on Tuesday, May 21st, 1929, at the Théâtre Sarah Bernhardt, in Paris.
+Serge Lifar created the role and the ballet premièred on Tuesday, 21 May 1929, at the Théâtre Sarah Bernhardt, in Paris.

 Back to Nijinsky: A tribute